-- Planned student assignments/work reflect accommodations and/or adaptations used for individual students or sub-groups (e.g. EL, gifted, etc.) at the appropriate grade level targets - Planned student assignments/work reflect accommodations and/or adaptations for individual or groups of students receiving special education according to the Individualized Education Plan (IEP) at the appropriate grade level targets - Planned student assignments/work reflect accommodations and/or adaptations for students who appear to have little support for schooling - ▼ Planned student assignments/work show students track their individual progress on learning targets - Formative and summative measures indicate individual and class progress towards learning targets and modifications made as needed - ✓ Artifacts demonstrate the teacher helps others by sharing evidence of how to use data to plan and implement lessons/units that result in closing the achievement gap (e.g. PLC notes, emails, blogs, sample units, discussion group) - ✓ Information about student progress is regularly sent home
+- ▼ Planned student assignments/work reflect accommodations and/or adaptations used for individual students or sub-groups (e.g. EL, gifted, etc.) at the appropriate grade level targets - Planned student assignments/work reflect accommodations and/or adaptations for individual or groups of students receiving special education according to the Individualized Education Plan (IEP) at the appropriate grade level targets - Planned student assignments/work reflect accommodations and/or adaptations for students who appear to have little support for schooling - ▼ Planned student assignments/work show students track their individual progress on learning targets - Formative and summative measures indicate individual and class progress towards learning targets and modifications made as needed - Artifacts demonstrate the teacher helps others by sharing evidence of how to use data to plan and implement lessons/units that result in closing the achievement gap (e.g. PLC notes, emails, blogs, sample units, discussion group) - ✓ Information about student progress is regularly sent home

-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Teacher makes no attempt to use data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Teacher attempts to use data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Teacher uses data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Teacher uses data to identify and plan to meet the needs of each student in order to close the achievement gap and provides evidence of data showing that each student (including English learners [EL], exceptional education students, gifted and talented, socioeconomic status, ethnicity) makes progress towards closing the achievement gap.
-Teacher helps others by sharing evidence of using data showing that each student (including English learners [EL], exceptional education students, gifted and talented, socioeconomic status, ethnicity) makes progress towards closing the achievement gap.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4)

+Teacher makes no Teacher attempts to Teacher uses data to Teacher uses data to Teacher helps others

+attempt to use data to use data to identify identify and plan to identify and plan to by sharing evidence

+identify and plan to and plan to meet the meet the needs of meet the needs of of using data showing

+meet the needs of needs of each student each student in order each student in order that each student

+each student in order in order to close the to close the to close the (including English

+to close the achievement gap. achievement gap. achievement gap and learners [EL],

+achievement gap. provides evidence of exceptional education

+data showing that each students, gifted and

+student (including talented, socio-

+English learners [EL], economic status,

+exceptional education ethnicity) makes

+students, gifted and progress towards

+talented, socio- closing the

+economic status, achievement gap.

+ethnicity) makes

+progress towards

+closing the

+achievement gap.